-This IUP is a required part of the process to request the Federal capitalization grant, which will be matched with 20 percent in state matching funds for the Base Capitalization Grant and 20 percent for the IIJA Supplemental Capitalization Grant.
-Twenty percent of the estimated FFY 2025 Base and IIJA Supplemental Capitalization Grants was requested from the Florida Legislature in the SFY 2025 legislative session to cover the state match for both grants.
-The CWSRF anticipates using the approved budget for matching funds and, if the budgeted match has a shortfall required FY 2025 state match, requesting an additional amount necessary to cover any shortfall in next year's budget request.
+This IUP is a required part of the process to request the Federal capitalization grant, which will be matched with 20 percent in state matching funds (\$10,710,600) for the Base Capitalization Grant (\$53,553,000) and 20 percent (\$16,631,000) for the IIJA Supplemental Capitalization Grant (\$83,155,000).
+Twenty percent of the estimated FFY 2025 Base and IIJA Supplemental Capitalization Grants was requested from the Florida Legislature in the SFY 2025 legislative session to cover the state match for both grants (\$27,341,600).
+The approved budget, which has not yet been signed into law, includes \$27,338,936 for matching funds, which is \$2,664 less than the 20 percent required in state matching funds for FFY 2025 Base and IIJA Supplemental Capitalization Grants.
+FDEP will include the undermatch in the SFY 2026 budget request.
 FDEP agrees to deposit into the State Revolving Fund (SRF) from state moneys an amount equal to twenty percent of the amount of each grant payment on, or before, the date on which the state receives each payment for the grant award.